-- A leave of absence will be granted to students in good standing.
-(A student with a grade less than passing, in any course, or with poor attendance is not considered in good standing.)
+1. A leave of absence will be granted to students in good standing.
+(A student with a grade less than passing, with poor attendance, or unpaid tuition is not considered in good standing.)

-- A leave of absence extending for more than 10 days must be requested and approved by Audra Findley or Amanda Williams.
+4. A leave of absence extending for more than 10 days must be requested and approved by the School Director or Director of Education.

-- A leave of absence should not exceed 60 consecutive days or 180 accumulative days within 12 months.
+6. A leave of absence should not exceed 60 consecutive school days or 180 accumulative days within 12 months.

 Student records are confidential and are accessible only to the individual student, administrative and teaching staff, or to state or federal officials when appropriate.
 Release of records for any other purpose must be requested by the student in writing.
 Records of academic progress are permanently maintained by the school.

 Credits can be transferred with approval of the School Director and Director of Education.
 No more than 40 clock hours will be given per 3 college credit hours.
 This will only be approved if the college hours are part of RVSM curriculum and student has college transcript.
 River Valley School of Massage will accept anatomy, physiology, kinesiology, medical terminology, and some business classes.
 College credit hours must be passing with a minimum 75%.
 RVSM will also accept transferred credits from another massage therapy program if the student is in good standing with the transferred school (this includes all debt has been paid and the student has transcript and passing grades of 75% or above).

 Candidates for transfer credit must provide documentation that includes: official transcripts, a copy of the diploma, and a school catalog or statement providing the course descriptions of each class completed.
 If credit is granted, training time may be shortened and tuition may be reduced proportionately.